morozov-group/stack/README.md

 **Varnish** - 6.0.0 Image config [Source for Image](https://github.com/morozov-group/stack/tree/master/images/varnish)

-**PHP 7.1 from Magento 2** - Source to image for Magento is based on following patched verion of image.
+**PHP 7.1 from Magento 2** - Source to image for Magento is based on following patched version of image, with imagemagic, redis, memcached if needed.
 [Source for Image](https://github.com/morozov-group/s2i-php-container/tree/master/7.1)

 **Redis** - session storage and cache storage from docker hub.